jellyfin/jellyfin-mpv-shim/README.md

  - This software is currently relatively new and may have bugs.
  - Audio playback and Live TV are not supported.
- - Multi-user support cannot be implemented at this time.
+ - Multi-user support (on a single computer at once) cannot be implemented at this time.
  - If you try to add multiple users for the same user, only the last will succeed.

 ## Advanced Features